 The High Level Aqueduct started from a reservoir at the 'Ain ed-Derej in the Wâdy el-Bîâr.
-By a long tunnel reached from the surface by many shafts, and by con-The High duits from the other springs in the Wâdy, it Level Aquereached the Wâdy in which the Pools lie on a level about 150 feet above that of the Low Level Aqueduct.
+By a long tunnel reached from the surface by many shafts, and by con-The High duits from the other springs in the Wâdy, it Level Aqueduct.
+It is feet above that of the Low Level Aqueduct.
 Here it could receive the water of the 'Ain Ṣaleḥ.
 Running down the 'Arṭâs Wâdy to opposite 'Arṭâs, it turned north, passing Bethlehem about three-eighths of a mile to the west, to the Tomb of Rachel.
 Here it had to descend into and climb out of the valley.
 The passage of the water was effected in 'an inverted syphon of perforated limestone blocks, forming a stone tube fifteen inches in diameter.'
 '4